folbert/fewbricks/README.md

  4. Activate the plugin.

  __Important__
  When you move the directory in step 3 it gets completely disconnected from any future updates to Fewbricks.
-This is all good since you are gonna want to create your own field groups, bricks layouts and so on.
+This is all good since you are gonna want to create your own field groups, bricks, brick layouts and so on.
 It may be that we add some new demos to the fewbricks/fewbricks directory but that will not affect your custom code in any way and you will never have to overwrite your [theme]/fewbricks with an updated fewbricks/fewbricks.

  Do not delete any of these files in [theme]/fewbricks/: